oldon-dev/ML-Network-Threat-Detector/README.md

 # Conclusion

-SentinelFlow provides a modular and extensible foundation for building machine-learning-based network intrusion detection systems.
+This project provides a modular and extensible foundation for building machine-learning-based network intrusion detection systems.

 The project demonstrates how modern security tools can combine traffic telemetry, statistical analysis, and machine learning to identify malicious behavior in real time.